manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 >All the images/figures produced during the software development process should be recorded in SVG format.

 >Use Javadoc to generate useful documentation for Java code.

+>Adopt best practices for identifying requirements and for OO software analysis and design.

 ### Implementation Constraints